Pusher (tennis)

-In tennis, a pusher is a defensive player who "pushes" back any shot they can chase down, without deliberately hitting a winner.
-They can angle shots, aim deep, as well as produce effective lobs.
-Pushers are extremely quick and consistent, rarely making errors.
-This style of play, similar to a "human backboard", often tires and frustrates more offensive opponents.
-They will try to win games by eliciting unforced errors from the opponent, i.e. by waiting for them to make the first mistake and losing the point.
-Pushers love to "dink" balls back with sidespin or backspin, placing their shots at disadvantageous locations for their opponents.
-The pusher's strategy also tends to involve a fair amount of psychological warfare.
+In tennis, a pusher is a defensive player who "pushes" back balls without deliberately hitting a winner.
+Pushers aim to hit deep strokes, dinks, and lobs, which are characterized by consistency.
+Backspin is typically used instead of topspin.
+This style of play, similar to a "human backboard", contrasts with offensive opponents who favor powerful shots.
+Pushers aim to elicit unforced errors from the opponent, i.e. by waiting for them to make the first mistake.

 Counter-strategies

 Playing pushers, especially in the lower levels of competition, can be difficult for players unaccustomed to their style.
 However, there are several counter-strategies players use to defeat pushers.